nxiao6gt/iDIRECT/README.md

 The scripts and datasets will be available after publication.

-Please email naijia.xiao@ou.edu to request the content for the time being.
+Please email naijia.xiao@ou.edu to request the contents for the time being.